n0veride/pwk/Concepts/Active Directory.md

 	- *Local Security Authority Subsystem Service*
 	- Part of the OS & runs as SYSTEM
 	- Data structures used to store the hashes in memory aren't publicly documented  are encrypted with an LSASS-stored key

+Lsass can be protected against mimikatz extracting hashes by enabling LSA Protection
+- By setting a registry key, Windows prevents reading memory from this process.

 **Process:**